hyperledger/fabric/docs/source/certs_management.md

  └── user
 </pre>

-**Impact if expired**: The Organization Administrator cannot register or enroll new identities with the CA, but transaction traffic does not stop.
+**Impact if expired**: The Organization Administrator cannot register new identities with the CA, but transaction traffic does not stop.

 [Reference - Enroll Orderer Org CA Admin](https://hyperledger-fabric-ca.readthedocs.io/en/latest/operations_guide.html#enroll-orderer-org-s-ca-admin)

 ### TLS CA Certificates

-TLS CA Root Certificates and TLS CA Admin Certificates are self-signed certificates if creating a new Certificate Authority (CA), or provided by an external CA.

 TLS CA Root Certificates and TLS CA Admin Certificates provide authorization to interact with the certificate authority for the TLS, as described below.